Machine Shop Assistant

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

-Amount of Education Required for Careers Related to Machine Shop Assistant
+Amount of Education Required for Careers Related to Machine Shop Tech

 Some degrees associated with machine shop tech may require an advanced degree, while others may not even require a bachelor’s in the field.
-Whatever the case may be, pursuing more education usually means that more career options will be available to you.
+In general, the more advanced your degree the more career options will open up to you.
+However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to machine shop tech have obtained the following education levels.